raspberrypi/style-guide/style-guide.md

 For school grades (USA), spell out the first through ninth grade, and use figures for 10th grade or higher.
 Try to keep a consistent format for ranges, as above.

-### Commas
+### Commas in numbers

-In general, use commas for numbers of more than four digits (for example, 10,000).
+In general, use commas in numbers of more than four digits (for example, 10,000).

-Don't use commas for technical documentation, especially for international audiences (in some languages, a comma is used as a decimal separator); commas can cause confusion, and it's usually better to use thin spaces instead.
+Don't use commas in numbers for technical documentation, especially for international audiences (in some languages, a comma is used as a decimal separator); commas can cause confusion, and it's usually better to use thin spaces instead.

 For years, pixels, and baud, only use commas when the number has five or more digits, for example: